 Emotional wellbeing is just as important as students’ physical health.

-- adopting healthy sleep patterns
+- adopting healthy sleeping patterns

 - exercising regularly